 - In Microsoft Edge, or Opera, tap/click Elements.

 - In Safari, the controls are not so clearly presented, but you should see the HTML if you haven't selected something else to appear in the window.
 Press the Style button to see the CSS.

 Exploring the DOM inspector

-For a start, try right-clicking (Ctrl-clicking) an HTML element in the DOM inspector and look at the context menu.
-The menu options vary among browsers, but the important ones are mostly the same:
+For a start, right-click (Ctrl-click) an HTML element in the DOM inspector and look at the context menu.
+The available menu options vary among browsers, but the important ones are mostly the same:

 - Delete Node (sometimes Delete Element).
 Deletes the current element.

 - Edit as HTML (sometimes Add attribute/Edit text).
 Lets you change the HTML and see the results on the fly.
 Very useful for debugging and testing.